mikeolams/api-with-postgresql-and-express-project/README.md

 # Storefront Backend Project

+## Getting Started with Completed project

+- To get started, run `yarn` in your terminal at the project root.
+- Start your docker container to host the database
+- After installing Docker and Docker Compose
+    - start your docker container to host the database
+    - run docker-compose up
+- Run migrations
+    - db-migrate up
+    - db-migrate down
+- run `yarn start` in your terminal at the project root to start the server
+- run `yarn watch` in your terminal at the project root to run the watch
+- run `yarn migrate` in your terminal at the project root to run test migration
+- Run migrations
+    - db-migrate up
+    - db-migrate down
+- run `yarn test` in your terminal at the project root to run test

+- Any of the endpoints could be test as listed

+## API Endpoints
+#### Products
+- Index
+- Show
+- Create [token required]
+- [OPTIONAL] Top 5 most popular products
+- [OPTIONAL] Products by category (args: product category)

+#### Users
+- Index [token required]
+- Show [token required]
+- Create N[token required]

+#### Orders
+- Current Order by user (args: user id)[token required]
+- [OPTIONAL] Completed Orders by user (args: user id)[token required]

+# Project Instruction to build the complete project

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.